 The estate grounds were the first to be designated a landmark affiliate site when the Nebraska Statewide Arboretum was established in 1996.

 Today, landscape restoration is underway: seasonal flower beds are tended as are perennial plants and bushes.
 The majestic trees are well cared for and many new trees have been planted.
-In time, two ponds forming a figure eight, spanned by a footbridge at the narrow point, will reappear as will the greenhouse.

 The Joslyn Castle and its dedicated volunteers have been working to restore every detail of the lavish estate for many years.
 It invites membership and support from those who want to support a piece of living history in the heart of Omaha.